-Under ASC 606, the Company identified one single combined performance obligation for the license, research services and participation in the JSC.
+Under ASC 606, the Company identified a single combined performance obligation for the license, research services and participation in the JSC.
 Furthermore, the Company concluded that at the inception of the agreement, Roche's option, exercisable prior to pivotal clinical study initiation, does not represent a material right and should be allocated to the single performance obligation and recognized as revenue upon Roche's exercise of the option.
 The transaction price related to the agreement upon adoption of ASC 606 included the \$21.0 million non-refundable upfront fee and \$10.7 million for estimated reimbursements for research and development services at the agreed upon full-time employee rate and third party costs.
 The Company's contract with Roche does not include a significant financing component.
 The Company concluded that the transaction price should not include the variable consideration related to development milestones as they were considered to be constrained as it is probable that the inclusion of such variable consideration could result in a significant reversal of cumulative revenue in the future.
 The Company excluded any consideration related to sales-based milestones, including royalties, which are recognized when the related sales occur.
-The transaction price and estimated period of performance will be re-evaluated at each reporting period.
+The transaction price and estimated period of performance will be reevaluated at each reporting period.
+For the year ended December 31, 2020, an adjustment of \$17.0 million was made to the transaction price to reflect an increase of \$7.0 million in the scope of the project and expected reimbursable costs and the addition of \$10.0 million of variable consideration as the uncertainty associated with two development milestones was resolved.
+The adjustments to the transaction price and total budgeted costs in 2020 resulted in a \$4.6 million increase in revenue recognized in the year ended December 31, 2020 related to performance obligations partially satisfied in periods prior to January 1, 2020.
 For the year ended December 31, 2019, an adjustment of \$4.5 million was made to the transaction price to reflect an increase in the scope of the project and expected reimbursable costs.
-The increase in the transaction price and total budgeted costs resulted in a \$1.6 million decrease in revenue recognized in the year ended December 31, 2019 related to performance obligations partially satisfied in periods prior to January 1, 2019.
+The increase in the transaction price and total budgeted costs in 2019 resulted in a \$1.6 million decrease in revenue recognized in the year ended December 31, 2019 related to performance obligations partially satisfied in periods prior to January 1, 2019.

-During the years ended December 31, 2018 and 2019, the Company recognized revenue of \$7.5 million and \$6.3 million, respectively.
-As of December 31, 2018 and 2019, deferred revenue relating to the Roche Agreement was \$17.1 million and \$13.6 million, respectively.
-Accounts receivable from Roche under this agreement as of December 31, 2018 and 2019 was \$1.1 million and \$0.6 million, respectively.
-As of December 31, 2019, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$21.6 million.
-Based on current timelines, the deferred revenue is expected to be recognized as revenue over the next four to six years as the Company continues to develop nominated products until the initiation of pivotal studies.
+During the years ended December 31, 2020 and 2019, the Company recognized revenue of \$12.9 million and \$6.3 million, respectively.
+As of December 31, 2020 and 2019, deferred revenue relating to the Roche Agreement was \$14.3 million and \$13.6 million, respectively.
+Accounts receivable from Roche under this agreement as of December 31, 2020 and 2019 was \$1.1 million and \$0.6 million, respectively.
+As of December 31, 2020 and 2019, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$25.8 million and \$21.6 million, respectively.
+Based on current timelines, the deferred revenue is expected to be recognized as revenue over the next three to four years as the Company continues to develop nominated products until the initiation of pivotal studies.